Requiae/campaign-arcadia/content/Lore/Miscellaneous/Journal of Freya Heraldottir.md

   - Miscellaneous-Lore
 ---

-A journal found by the party in the [[SunkenMarshes|Sunken Marshes]].
+A journal found by the party in the [[Sunken Marshes|Sunken Marshes]].
 The following sections were all that was still readable.
 The thing that Freya buried was an Idol for a heretical god which is currently in [[Brighid]]'s possession.

 ---